andrefabre/the-darkness-portfolio-website/README.md

-# Andre Fabre - Cybersecurity Consultant Portfolio
+# Andre Fabre - Cybersecurity Consultant Portfo- **Contact Section**: Multiple ways to connect including LinkedIn (with resume access)io

 A professional portfolio website for Andre Fabre, a cybersecurity consultant based in Perth, Australia.
 This site showcases expertise in cybersecurity risk assessment, compliance, and business security solutions.